 The tradition of substituting X-mas for Christmas has its origins in the early Christian church.
 The first letter of Jesus Christ's name is X in the Greek language.

 Many of the customs and symbols traditionally associated with Christmas originated with ancient pagan festivals and winter solstice rituals.

 The modern Christmas tree (typically evergreen conifers-usually pine, balsam or fir species) originated in Germany in the 16th century and became popular in England by the mid-19th century thanks to Queen Victoria's German husband, Prince Albert.

 St. Nicholas, the real person on whom Santa Claus is based, lived in the 4th century AD in the province of Lycia on the southwest coast of Asia Minor.

 Cartoonist Thomas Nast is credited with creating the current image of Santa Claus based on his illustrations that began appearing in Harpers Weekly in 1863.

-Expected holiday spending for November and December 2013 is $602.1 billion, according to the National Retail Federation, an increase of 4.1% over 2013.
+Economic Impact: Expected holiday spending for November and December 2014 is $602.1 billion, according to the National Retail Federation, an increase of 4.1% over 2013.
 The federation notes that spenders are more sophisticated shoppers.
 They are taking advantage of an improved economy by shopping earlier and smarter.

-December 18 and December 19 are expected to be the busiest days for mail and package deliveries respectively, according to the United States Post Office.
+December 17 and December 18 are expected to be the busiest days for mail and package deliveries respectively, according to the United States Post Office.